Birth Control Overview (cont.)

 Birth control pills

 Birth control pills, also known as oral contraceptives, have been marketed in the United States since 1962.
-Over the past 40 years, there have been changes in the type of estrogen and progestin (hormones) used in the pills and lower amounts.
+Over the past 40 years, there have been changes in the types of estrogen and progestin (hormones) used in the pills and lower amounts of hormones overall.

 Progestin-only birth control pills